spinnaker/kustomization-base/README.md

 the `local/` directory, and update that service's config in the `kustomization.yaml` to also mount that `local.yml` file.

-For example, to configure to clouddriver, add these settings to `local/clouddriver-local.yml`, and update the `clouddriver-config` entry in the `kustomization.yaml` to:
+For example, to configure for clouddriver, add these settings to `local/clouddriver-local.yml`, and update the `clouddriver-config` entry in the `kustomization.yaml` to: